 The Bradford Schools Linking Programme is led by The Linking Network.
 The Programme began in 2001 with two schools linking through a full school year, working in partnership with Bradford Council and the Bradford Museums Service.
-The number of schools involved has increased over time so that in the 2019-20 academic year an impressive 226 primary and secondary classes (over 3,000 children!) are engaged in linking across the district.
+The number of schools involved has increased over time so that in the 2019-20 academic year an impressive 226 primary and secondary classes (over 3,000 children!) were engaged in linking across the district.
 We are continuing to explore linking parents: more to follow!

 Bradford Primary Schools